-Cost of one gallon of premium unleaded petrol
+Cost of one gallon of premium unleaded petrol Base Vehicle's mileage on urban cycle

-Base Vehicle's mileage on urban cycle
+The price of petrol will be as recommended from time to time by the Minister for the Health Department in Wales or any new body to whom this function may in future be delegated.
+The mileage on the urban cycle will be as quoted by manufacturers from officially approved tests under the Passenger Car Fuel Consumption Order 1983.

-- The price of petrol will be as recommended from time to time by the Department of Health or any new body to whom this function may in future be delegated.
-The mileage on the urban cycle will be as quoted by manufacturers from officially approved tests under the Passenger Car Fuel Consumption Order 1983. - 48.
-The provisions of paragraph 27 of these provisions shall apply to expenses incurred by a doctor using a Lease Car on official business.
+48. The provisions of paragraph 27 of these provisions shall apply to expenses incurred by a doctor using a Lease Car on official business.